ExpresspaySa/expresspay-ios-sdk-framework/README.md

 # ExpressPay iOS SDK

-ExpressPay is a white-label payment software provider.
+ExpressPay is a payment gateway.
 Thanks to our 15+ years of experience in the payment industry, we’ve developed a state-of-the-art white-label payment system that ensures smooth and uninterrupted payment flow for merchants across industries.

 <p align="center">
   <a href="https://expresspay.sa">